Kaggle/kaggle-api/documentation/tutorials.md

     ```
     You can add `--public` to make it public immediately.

-6.  **Verify on Kaggle.com.** Go to your Kaggle profile and check the "Datasets" tab in the "Your Work" section.
+6.  **Verify on Kaggle.com.** Refresh the [`Datasets` tab in `Your Work`](https://www.kaggle.com/work/datasets).
 You should see "My Sample Dataset".

-## Tutorial: Download a Dataset and Prepare for Analysis
+## Tutorial: Find and Download a Dataset

-This tutorial explains how to find, download, and prepare a Kaggle dataset for local analysis using the CLI.
+This tutorial explains how to find and download using the CLI.

 1.  **Search for a Dataset (Optional).**
     *   If you know the dataset you want, you can skip this step.
 Otherwise, you can search for datasets.
 For example, to search for datasets related to "iris":